-Note about the following two stages: Retention and Advocacy stages were optional in previous business models.
-Nevertheless, the increase in online purchases makes these stages as significant as the others.
+Note that the following two customer journey stages, Retention and advocacy, were optional in previous business models.
+Nevertheless, the increase in online purchases makes these stages of the customer journey as significant as the others.

 Read about the customer value journey and what it is.

-At this point, you already have a new customer – Congratulations!
+At this point in the customer journey, you already have a new customer – Congratulations!
 All that planning and asset building is paying off when they get to this phase.
 The journey refers to the consumer’s path from initial awareness to making a purchase, and in this phase, they have decided to navigate their purchase journey with you.
 But don’t assume it’s a done deal.

-Retention includes keeping customers happy with a relationship management/customer success team to stop them from leaving and take them as many as possible to the next and final stage – make them so loyal to your brand that they want to advocate for your product and/or service.
+Retention includes keeping customers happy with a relationship management/customer success team to stop them from leaving and take them as many as possible to the next and final stage of the customer journey- make them so loyal to your brand that they want to advocate for your product and service.

 What consumers are doing: Depending on your business model, customers are taking advantage of this moment to buy your products online, with a physical retailer, or are booking a service they plan to experience soon.

-Once they have the product or service as a part of their consumer journey, they will start to implement their purchase and if they go through the phase successfully, you will earn their customer loyalty.
+Once they have the product or service as a part of their consumer journey, they will start to implement their purchase, and if they go through the phase successfully, you will earn their customer loyalty.

-Most organizations acknowledge the benefits of word-of-mouth (WOM).
+Most organizations acknowledge the benefits of word-of-mouth.
 However, few companies commit to a plan for boosting customer advocacy.
-Encouraging each customer to share reviews or opinions can take time and money.
+Encouraging each customer to share reviews can take time and money.
 Reaching out to influencers or guest bloggers is an effective alternative to traditional word-of-mouth.

 Enthusiastic customers are more likely to recommend your brand and products to a friend, which can be a deal-breaker for many as it enhances the entire customer journey.